ath-r/forma/README.md

 ![](assets/images/logobg.svg)

-**VERONIKA** is a digital emulation of a transistor combo organ manufactured in the GDR during the 1980s.
+**FORMA** is a digital emulation of a transistor combo organ manufactured in the GDR during the 1980s.
 It focuses on a specific single-manual model, though voicings from other models may be added in the future.

 Implemented features: